 She also co-host two web development podcasts: Toolsday, and the CSS Podcast, as well as the web video series Designing in the Browser.
 She creates technical illustrations called Dev Doodles, does brush lettering and calligraphy, and started technical meetup groups in Washington and Austin.

 Henri is Head of Developer Community at WebPageTest, who has turned his interests into a passionate mix of site performance engineering and pinches of user experience.

 When not reading the deluge of daily research docs and case studies, or auditing sites, Henri can be found contributing back to the community: Toronto Web Performance Group meetup + Jamstack TORONTO organizer + curating conference content or volunteering his time for lunch and learns at various bootcamps.

 Additionally, you can find him frequenting conferences and touching base w/ the community - all with a radiant smile.
 Otherwise, Henri focuses on running the fastest 5k possible (surprise surprise).

 Christine is a UX/UI Designer with over ten years of experience and founder of moonlearning.io.
 She has worked internationally, in-house, and remotely on projects for leading brands, agencies, and startups.
 She cares deeply about creating well-thought-through and aesthetic products, and she firmly believes that designers should understand code and that UX/UI is a match made in heaven.

-She loves Figma, sunshine, and Dieter Rams and hate writing about myself, so let’s meet in Figjam instead!
+She loves Figma, sunshine, and Dieter Rams.
+She also hates writing about herself, so let’s meet in FigJam instead!

 Átila Fassina is on a mission to make code simple.
 When not recording screencasts or courses, you may find him either writing and talking about jamstack, performance, or developer tooling.